-If your employer's non-ERISA plan covers 50 or more employees, it must cover nine "serious mental illnesses."
-These are: schizophrenia, bipolar disorder, obsessive-compulsive disorder, major depressive disorder, panic disorder, anorexia nervosa, bulimia nervosa, schizoaffective disorder, and delusional disorder.
+For mental health services, if your employer's non-ERISA plan covers 50 or more employees, it must cover nine "serious mental illnesses."
+These are: schizophrenia, bipolar disorder, obsessive compulsive disorder, major depressive disorder, panic disorder, anorexia nervosa, bulimia nervosa, schizoaffective disorder, and delusional disorder.
 Any annual or lifetime limits on coverage for these illnesses must be no less than for other illnesses.
 Furthermore, coverage for these illnesses must include at least 30 days of inpatient and 60 days of outpatient care per year.